thogiti/thogiti.github.io/_posts/2025-12-02-LLM-Transformers-Hard-Constraints-AI-Crypto.md

 The two properties have different security flavors.

+### A Note on Existential vs Operational Risk

+These functional results, surjectivity and injectivity, are **existential rather than algorithmic**.
+Surjectivity does not imply efficient discovery of adversarial inputs; injectivity does not imply efficient inversion by any observer.

+However, cryptographic and economic security arguments are existential by construction: a protocol is unsafe if there *exists* an execution that violates an invariant, regardless of how rare or expensive it is to find.

+This asymmetry is why these functional properties matter more in crypto than in conventional ML deployments.
+In traditional ML, we might accept that "attacks exist but are hard to find."
+In DeFi, where:
+- Failures are immediately monetizable
+- Transactions are irreversible
+- Adversaries have strong economic incentives to search for exploits

+The existence of a vulnerability is itself the problem, not its average-case likelihood.

+The remainder of this section explores how each property creates specific threat patterns.

 ### 6.1 Surjectivity → safety risk via reachability

 If the action space $\mathcal{A}$ of an AI policy contains a harmful action $a_{\text{harm}}$, surjectivity implies